ccxt/ccxt/CONTRIBUTING.md

 ### New Exchange Integrations

+**REMEMBER:** The key reason why this library is used at all is unification.
+When developing a new exchange file the goal is not to implement it in somehow, but to implement it in a very pedantic, precise and exact way as the other exchanges are implemented.
+For that you will have to copy bits of logic and make sure that the exchange conforms to the Manual in the following aspects:

+- market ids, trading pair symbols, currency ids, token codes, symbolic unification and `commonCurrencies` must be standardized in all parsing methods (`fetchMarkets`, `fetchCurrencies`, `parseTrade`, `parseOrder`)
+- all unified API method names and arguments are standard – can't add or change them freely
+- all parser input must be [`safe`-sanitized as described above](#sainitizing-input-with-safe-methods)
+- for bulk operations the base methods should be used `parseTrades`, `parseOrders` (not the `s` plural ending)
+- use as much of base functionality as you can, do not reinvent the wheel, nor the bicycle, nor the bicycle wheel
+- respect default argument values in `fetch`-methods, check if `since` and `limit` are `undefined` and do not send them to the exchange, we intentionally use the exchanges' defaults in such cases

 Please, see the following document for new integrations: https://github.com/ccxt/ccxt/wiki/Requirements

+A quick merge of a Pull Request for a new exchange integration depends on consistency and compliance with the above unified rules and standards.
+Breaking one of those is the key reason for not merging a Pull Request.

 **If you want to add (support for) another exchange, or implement a new method for a particular exchange, then the best way to make it a consistent improvement is to learn from example.
 Take a look at how same things are implemented in other exchanges (we recommend certified exchanges) and try to copy the code flow and style.**